sd2020spring/PyRacer-The-Game/README.md

 <img src="images/screenshots/mainmenu.png" alt="Main Menu Screenshot" width="400" height="250"/>

 ## Running The Game:
-In order to run PyRacer you will have to first install Pygame, as this is the library much of this code is based on.
+In order to run PyRacer you will have to first install PyGame, as this is the library much of this code is based on.
 To install run the following code that best fits your situation in your terminal:
 Globally on your OS- `python3 -m pip install -U pygame`
 For a singular user- `python3 -m pip install -U pygame --user`